 - The total price of the project

-- If there is a down payment required
+- If a down payment required

 - When the downpayment is expected

 - What happens if the buyer does not complete the payment

 Include a price list of your existing artwork as a point of reference.

 Explain why prices might be higher or lower than your existing artwork.

 Tell new clients any information on expected price increases for the future.